Akilesh803/GenesysHackathon/README.txt

-//(If viewing in mobile select view code to view all the files)

 //Use this link to access the chatbot service from facebook messenger:
 Facebook Messenger Link : https://m.me/107058280888966?ref=Welcome%20Message
-(Facebook pages are blocked in the wifi provided by SASTRA, so try with mobile data)

 Sample inputs :
 “Can I play games in my Acer predator helios?”